US trade negotiators arrive in China for resumed talks

 The chief Chinese envoy, Vice Premier Liu He, is due to visit Washington in early April for more talks.

-The two sides have yet to announce agreements but trade analysts expect at least a preliminary accord in coming weeks or months.
+The two sides have not announced agreements yet but trade analysts expect at least a preliminary accord in coming weeks or months.
 Still, they say the negotiations are unlikely to resolve conflicts that have bedeviled U.S.-Chinese relations for two decades.

 The latest dispute erupted after Trump raised duties last year on Chinese imports in response to complaints Beijing steals or pressures companies to hand over technology.
 It has disrupted trade in goods from soybeans to medical equipment.